Whitney Houston: Legacy

 Houston has been regarded as one of the greatest vocalists of all time and a cultural icon.
 She is also recognized as one of the most influential R&B artists in history.
 ABC News described Houston as a "revolutionary artist who enchanted audiences with her iconic voice –– and kicked down the door for Black artists who followed her."
 Julianne MacNeill of Woman's World magazine credited Houston with "single-handedly changing the world of pop and R&B music".
 During the 1980s, MTV was coming into its own and received criticism for not playing enough videos by black artists.
 With Michael Jackson breaking down the color barrier for black men, Houston did the same for black women.
 She became the first black woman to receive heavy rotation on the network following the success of the "How Will I Know" video.
 Stephen Holden of The New York Times said that Houston "revitalized the tradition of strong gospel-oriented pop-soul singing".
-Ann Powers of the Los Angeles Times referred to Houston as a "national treasure".
+Ann Powers of the Los Angeles Times referred to Houston's voice as a "national treasure".

 The Independents music critic Andy Gill also wrote about Houston's influence on modern R&B and singing competitions, comparing it to Michael Jackson's, stating that "Jackson was a hugely talented icon, certainly, but he will be as well remembered (probably more so) for his presentational skills, his dazzling dance moves, as for his musical innovations.
 Whitney, on the other hand, just sang and the ripples from her voice continue to dominate the pop landscape."
 Gill said that there "are few, if any, Jackson imitators on today's TV talent shows, but every other contestant is a Whitney wannabe, desperately attempting to emulate that wondrous combination of vocal effects – the flowing melisma, the soaring mezzo-soprano confidence, the tremulous fluttering that carried the ends of lines into realms of higher yearning".